If you’re planning a trip to New Zealand, you may need to bring personal medications with you.

 Some medications will be legal and/or socially acceptable overseas.

-Medications containing pseudoephedrine are not allowed into NZ.
+Medications containing pseudoephedrine are more difficult to get into New Zealand.

 Illicit drugs are also not allowed.
 These include:

 - Class A: methamphetamine, magic mushrooms, cocaine, heroin and LSD/acid

 - Class B: cannabis oil (unless medicinal), hashish, morphine, opium, MDMA/ecstasy and many amphetamine-type substances

 - Class C: cannabis seed and cannabis plant (unless medicinal).